orgua/OneWireHub/README.md

 - for further details try reading the header-files or check the examples

 ### HELP - What to do if things don't work as expected?
-- is your arduino software up to date (>v1.6.8)
+- check if your arduino software up to date (>v1.6.8)
-- update this lib to the latest release (v2.1.0)
+- update this lib to the latest release (v2.1.3)
 - if you use an uncalibrated architecture the compilation-process will fail with an error, look at ./examples/debug/calibrate_by_bus_timing for an explanation
-- Serial-Debug output can be enabled in src/OneWireHub_config.h: set USE_SERIAL_DEBUG to 1 (be aware! it may produce heisenbugs, timing is critical)
-- check if clock-speed of the µC is correctly set (if possible) - test with simple blinking example, 1sec ON should really need 1sec. timing is critical
+- check if clock-speed of the µC is set correctly (if possible) - test with simple blink example, 1sec ON should really need 1sec. timing is critical
-- begin with a simple example like the ds18b20. the ds18b20 doesn't support overdrive, so the master won't switch to higher datarates
+- begin with a simple example like the ds18b20 (if possible). the ds18b20 doesn't support overdrive, so the master won't switch to higher data rates
-- check if your setup is right: you need at least external power for your µC and a dataline with groundline to your Onewire-Master
+- check if your setup is right: you need at least external power for your µC and a data line with ground line to your onewire-master
 - is there more than one master on the bus?
 It won't work!
 - has any other sensor (real or emulated) ever worked with this master? -> the simplest device would be a ds2401
-- is serial- and gpio-debugging disabled (see src/OneWireHub_config.h)?
+- make sure that serial- and gpio-debugging is disabled (see src/OneWireHub_config.h), especially when using overdrive (be aware! it may produce heisenbugs, timing is critical)
-- on slow arduinos it can be helpful to disable the serial port completely to get reliable results -> at least comment out serial.begin()
+- on a slow arduino it can be helpful to disable the serial port completely to get reliable results -> at least comment out serial.begin()
 - if you can provide a recording via logic-analyzer (logic 8 or similar) there should be chance we can help you
+   - additional gpio-debug output can be enabled in src/OneWireHub_config.h: set USE_GPIO_DEBUG to 1 (it helps tracking state changes of the hub)
-- if you checked all these points feel free to open an issue at [Github](https://github.com/orgua/OneWireHub)
+- if you checked all these points feel free to open an issue at [Github](https://github.com/orgua/OneWireHub) and describe your troubleshooting process
+   - please provide the following basic info: which µC and master do you use, software versions, what device do you try to emulate, what works, what doesn't

 ### Recent development (latest at the top):
-- more explicit coding, a lot of bugfixes with the help of unit tests (esp8266, bea910, ds18b20)
+- more explicit coding, a lot of bugfixes with the help of unit tests (mainly esp8266, bea910, ds18b20)
 - interface of hub and slave-devices has changed, check header-file or examples for more info
 - rework / clean handling of timing-constants with user defined literals.
 - extend const-correctness to all onewire-slaves and unify naming of functions across similar devices